 Transfer sauce to a medium mixing bowl and slowly drizzle in olive oil while whisking constantly to emulsify.
 Season to taste with salt and pepper.
 Refrigerate sauce until ready to serve.

-This recipe makes about 1 1/2 cups of tonnato, which will leave you with extra sauce if you're serving 4 people.
-Refrigerate leftover tonnato in an airtight container for up to 3 days.
+This recipe makes about 1 1/2 cups of tonnato, which will leave you with extra sauce if you're serving four people.

 Make-Ahead and Storage

 The salad is best enjoyed immediately.
-The tonnato can be made ahead and refrigerated in an airtight container for up to 3 days.
+The tonnato can be made ahead and refrigerated in an airtight container for up to three days.